 It is nice to have access to raw data if you need them, but it is not so nice that quite often this is the only data from sensors that are available, and they need quite a bit of processing before they are any useful.
 Even if you manage to filter out noise, some sensor data needs to be combined with data from the other sensor to offset errors, and this is exactly what Sensor Fusion is all about.
 Love that term and hope this will become an integral part of every major mobile OS API.
 Android platform seems to be heading in the opposite direction.
 The Orientation Sensor has been deprecated in Froyo, citing :

-heavy processing that is involved, the accuracy and precision of the orientation sensor is diminished (specifically, this sensor is only reliable when the roll component is 0)as the reason for the move.
+as the reason for the move.
 Now you need to do a bit of computation on your behalf.
 There is arbitrary Rotation Matrix available and it is possible to get orientation relative to such a matrix.
 However, it is not specified, if the values from various sensors are corrected in any way...seems they are not.
 Anyone has any experience with this ?
 Seems it is still quite easy to get data, that are totally wrong, especially from the magnetometer.

 On the iOS, the data from the sensors seems to be available in processed form, thanks to "Core Motion" framework, that can provide not only separate data from accelerometer, magnetometer and gyroscope, as well as processed data of both accelerometer and gyroscope fused together.
 There is CMDeviceMotion class that has CMAttitude property which holds information about device motion and attitude, available either in quaternion, rotation matrix or Euler angles form.
 Seems that iOS currently lacks any support for dedicated linear acceleration sensor, thus such information needs to be extracted from accelerometer and might be inaccurate.